 grandparents' hotel where

-I grew up is now a museum and I say you know you are old when your home
+I grew up in West Texas is now a museum and I say you know you are old when your home

 The thing of which I am most proud in my life is my daughter, Alexis, whom I raised as a single parent.
 She works for CBS in Boston where she graduated from Boston University.
 We are best friends and I truly feel blessed to have shared the life of such a remarkable person.
 She has my love for travel and feels that a jet plane is public transportation.